 I found this disturbing video recently.
 Look at it so you are informed about our future.

-Smart meters are bad but there are more things which give of radiation which is dangerous for humans.
-We are surrounded by all different types of radiation, it is difficult to escape.
-The best thing you can do is to be informed as much as possible to then be able to make the right choices in your life.
+Smart meters are bad, but there are more things which give off radiation dangerous for humans.
+We are surrounded by all different types of radiation, which are difficult to escape.
+The best thing you can do is to be informed as much as possible.
+Like that you will be able to make the right choices in your life.
 You might care to read my post on these “modern” radiation types in our daily life, Beware of the Dangers of Pollution and Radiation .

-If you also think that radiation is dangerous for the human race then please join this Global Protest.
+If you also think radiation is dangerous for the human race, then please join this Global Protest.

 Photo Source: Pixabay